Link Search Menu Expand Document

 ];

-You can retrieve the value with this code snippet:
+You can retrieve values using the following code snippet:

 $config = pukoframework\config\Config::Data('rabbitmq');